 Hương Ngô is a multidisciplinary artist whose work often incorporates performance, time-based media, and sculpture.
 She was recently awarded the prestigious Fulbright US Scholar Grant in Vietnam to continue a project (begun at the Archives Nationales d’Outre-Mer in France) that traces the colonial history of surveillance in Vietnam and the anti-colonial strategies of resistance vis-à-vis the activities of female organizers and liaisons.
-The project, To Name It Is To See It (which she will exhibit at DePaul Art Museum, April 27-August 6, 2017), fleshes out identity and visibility as territories that both colonizer and colonized manipulate to achieve personal agency or state sovereignty.
+The project, To Name It Is To See It (DePaul Art Museum, April 27-August 6, 2017), fleshes out identity and visibility as territories that both colonizer and colonized manipulate to achieve personal agency or state sovereignty.
 Ngô was born in Hong Kong and is currently based in the US.
 She is a graduate of the School of the Art Institute of Chicago, where she studied Art & Technology, the University of North Carolina at Chapel Hill, where she received her BFA in Studio Art, and recently a studio fellow at the Whitney Independent Study Program.

-Upcoming projects include All Rise (with Hồng-Ân Trương, Jina Valentine, and Heather Hart), to be presented at the Museum of Contemporary Art, and solo exhibitions at the DePaul Art Museum (curated by Julie Rodrigues-Widholm), The Franklin (curated by Edra Soto), and the Chicago Artist Coalition in 2017.
+Upcoming exhibitions include Miss Ruthless at Para Site (Hong Kong), and solo projects at The Franklin (curated by Edra Soto), The Ski Club (Milwaukee, WI), and the Chicago Artist Coalition in 2017.
 Speaking engagements include an event at LATITUDE, and programming for her exhibition at DePaul Art Museum.
 She is in residence at the Ragdale Foundation in the Summer of 2017 and Camargo Foundation in the Spring of 2018, and volunteers as an educator at the South-East Asia Center, which supports an inter-generational population of uptown Chicago's immigrants and refugees.